Must-Read Books About Screen Time, Social Media, and the Mental Health of Kids and Teens

 “Through the camera on your phone, TikTok can detect changes in your face as you react to each and every video you watch.
 What makes you smile?
 What makes you laugh?
 What raises your eyebrows?
 And for how long?
 TikTok studies that information to determine what you’ll like next- and better.”
 Erin continues, “Imagine: you’re a teenage girl watching a typical TikTok dance challenge.
 But through biometrics, the app registers that your eyes are distracted by the flat belly of one of the dancers, her toned thighs.
 In the next video, you’re zeroing in on someone’s triceps, and your heart beats faster.
 The next video?
 An influencer in an undisclosed ad for a three-day detox cleanse and workout ebook to guarantee ‘you’ll look amazing for your next Tik Tok.’
 Just $199.
 Click.
 Add to cart.”

-Erin’s book is full of these riveting revelations about how social media titans are using every tool at their disposal to manipulate and addict us.
+Erin’s book is full of riveting revelations about how social media titans are using every tool at their disposal to manipulate and addict us.
+(Again, one of the best parenting books about parenting in the digital age!)
 Drawing from her personal journey as a former social media influencer, Erin Loechner offers a roadmap to foster deeper connections and a more intentional family life.
 She explains many, many ways that our families can “become more engaging than the algorithm.”
 She has very specific examples of screen-free activities to do with your kids, and methods to turn your family’s attention away from screens and back to real life.

 If you’ve been too busy stepping on Legos and driving to piano lessons, here’s your quick summary of the best book about screen time, youth, and social media!